Devon Conway: Domestic and T20 franchise career

 Conway started playing in South African domestic cricket.
 In August 2015, he was included in Gauteng's squad for the 2015 Africa T20 Cup.
 He played in all three matches for Gauteng, scoring 53 runs.
 In August 2017, at the age of 26, he moved to New Zealand to pursue a cricket career.

 In June 2018, he was awarded a contract with Wellington for the 2018–19 season in New Zealand.
 In the second round of the 2018–19 Plunket Shield season, Conway scored an unbeaten double century against Otago at the Basin Reserve.
 He was the leading run-scorer in the 2018–19 Super Smash, with 363 runs in nine matches.
 He was also the leading run-scorer in the 2018–19 Plunket Shield season, with 659 runs in seven matches.

-In March 2019, he was named as the Men's Domestic Player of the Year at the annual New Zealand Cricket awards.
+In March 2019, he was named as the Men's Domestic Player of the Year at the annual New Zealand Cricket Awards.
 In October 2019, in the 2019–20 Plunket Shield season, Conway scored an unbeaten 327 for Wellington against Canterbury.
 It was the ninth triple century in first-class cricket in New Zealand.
 He went on to score 393 runs in the match, the most number of runs scored in a single first-class match in New Zealand.
 On 6 January 2020, in the 2019–20 Super Smash tournament, Conway scored an unbeaten century, from 49 balls.
 He was the leading run-scorer in the tournament, with 543 runs in eleven matches.
 He was also the leading run-scorer in the 2019–20 Ford Trophy, with 553 runs in ten matches, and the leading run-scorer in the 2019–20 Plunket Shield season, with 701 runs in six matches.

-In April 2020, Conway was named as the men's domestic player of the year by New Zealand Cricket at their annual award ceremony.
+In April 2020, Conway was named the men's domestic player of the year by New Zealand Cricket at their annual award ceremony.
 The following month, he was signed by Somerset County Cricket Club to play in the 2021 T20 Blast in England.

-In February 2022, he was bought by the Chennai Super Kings in the auction for the 2022 Indian Premier League tournament.
+In February 2022, he was bought by Chennai Super Kings in the auction for the 2022 Indian Premier League tournament.
+He made seven appearances in 2022 and scoring 252 runs at an average of 42 and was part of an opening wicket stand of 182 runs with Ruturaj Gaikwad against Sunrisers Hyderabad, setting a new Chennai record.
+In the 2023 IPL season, CSK would go on to win the title, beating the Gujarat Titans in the final, where Conway played a pivotal knock of 47(25) in the chase and was declared the player of the match.
+He ended the 2023 IPL season with the third most runs at 672, with a strike rate of 139.7.

+In June 2023, Texas Super Kings added Conway to the roster for the inaugural season of Major League Cricket.
+He played in seven matches, scoring 221 runs, the fourth most of the league.